 Learn how Edward Jones Trust Company can help.

-One of the responsibilities of the trustee is to oversee distributions according to the timeline.
-These common distribution types generally occur in one of three ways.
+One of the trustee's responsibilities of the trustee is overseeing distributions according to the timeline.
+Common distribution types generally occur in one of three ways.

-- At age 18 or 21: Assets are kept in the trust until the beneficiary reaches this age.
+- At age 18 or 21: The trust retains assets until the beneficiary reaches the designated age.
 Then, the beneficiary receives full control of the assets without further restrictions.

-- Phased-in distributions: Distributions are phased in at certain ages (e.g., 35, 40) or after a certain number of years (e.g., a third immediately, a half after five years and the remainder after 10).
+- Phased-in distributions: Distributions are phased in at certain ages (e.g., 35, 40) or after a certain number of years (e.g., a third immediately, a half after five years and the remainder after ten years).

-- Lifetime: Assets are held in trust throughout the beneficiary's lifetime, allowing the funds to grow over a longer period.
-Beneficiaries are not granted unfettered access to assets and often must request use of the funds.
+- Lifetime: The trust holds assets throughout the beneficiary's lifetime, allowing the funds to grow over a longer period.
+Beneficiaries are not granted unfettered access to assets and often must request to use funds.

 Your financial advisor and estate attorney can help decide what makes the most sense for your personal situation.